AGitUser0001/WRO-FE-2025/README.md

 ## Team Members <a class="anchor" id="team"></a>

 ### Lucas Zheng
 **Age:** 14

 **Introduction:**
+Hello, I'm Lucas, and this is my first time competing in WRO.
+I'm from Canada and 14 years old.
+I'm interested in coding and mathematics.
+It is my first year of high school at Donald A. Wilson Secondary School.
+I was interested in WRO Future Engineers because it has hardware and software aspects.
 ### Walter Wu
 **Age:** 14

 **Introduction:**
 Hi, my name is Walter and I'm from Canada, this is my second WRO season, two years ago I participated in WRO Robo mission and ended up on the international stage in Panama.
 This year since I was old enough for future engineers I decided to sign up for a completely different challenge, I am currently 14 years old and I have many interests from coding to a variety of video games and sports, I will be attending All saints catholic secondary school for their AMP program.
 ### Eric Huang
 **Age:** 15

 **Introduction:**